 - Lots of love, care, and gentleness to your beloved pet

-Organ failure is extremely PAINFUL, and unfortunately we can't always provide them with adequate pain management during the final stages of this disease.
+Organ failure is extremely PAINFUL, and unfortunately, we can't always provide them with adequate pain management during the final stages of this disease.

 When your pet no longer acts in a way that justifies extending its life, it may be time to say goodbye.
 Your vet will walk you through the decision to put your animal to sleep.
-It's never an easy choice, but is the most selfless thing you can do to a pet that is suffering from an incurable disease.
+It's never an easy choice but is the most selfless thing you can do to a pet that is suffering from an incurable disease.
 When I found out my cat Bishop was very sick, he was well into renal failure.
 I kept him comfortable, administered IV fluids at home, and put him on a special diet.
-He gave me 4 months of more joy, before I decided to put him down.
+He gave me 4 months of more joy before I decided to put him down.
 Organ failure can be extremely painful, and there were days where he'd have a soft growl if I even touched him.
-He would wet the bed (and anyone that knows cats, know that they do not defecate where they sleep), I could no longer justify keeping him because of how much it hurt me to say goodbye.
+He would wet the bed (and anyone that knows cats, knows that they do not defecate where they sleep), I could no longer justify keeping him because of how much it hurt me to say goodbye.
 In the end, you will always wonder and question if you did the right thing, could you have done more, but unfortunately our beloved animals just don't live as long as we do.
 I was thankful to know that I could end his pain and suffering even though I will always remember the endless joy and love he brought to my life.
-If you have ever had to put an animal down, you know that it is a very painful, heart wrenching decision.
+If you have ever had to put an animal down, you know that it is a very painful, heart-wrenching decision.
 But you MUST consider the quality of life for your friend.
 And give yourself time and self-care as you mourn your loss.
 But take comfort in knowing your pet is no longer suffering.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.